DylanP400/terminal-dice-pp3/README.md

   * [Code Used](#code-used)
   * [Acknowledgments](#acknowledgments)

-## How to play
+# How to play

 1. The player rolls the dice and the computer adds the numbers together.
 2. If the total is 7 or 11 the player wins.
 3. If the total is 2, 3, or 12, the player loses.
 4. If the total is any other number 4, 5, 6, 8, 9, or 10 that number becomes the point.
-5. The player then continues to roll the dice until they either roll the point again and win or they roll a 7 or 11 and lose.
+5. The player then continues to roll the dice until they either roll the point again and win or they roll a 2, 3, 7, 11 or 12 and lose.

-## Features
+# Features

 ## Colour Scheme

 I wanted to add some colour but with this project being in the terminal I thought I couldnt or would be limited and then I discovered [Colorama](https://pypi.org/project/colorama/).

-* Red - Is used red for the border of the welcome message and the border of the exit message.
+* Red - Is used for the border of the welcome message and the border of the exit message.
 I also used Red in all error messages and anything that is considered negative.
 * Green - Is used for anything considered postive and for game commands as in loading game, meeting age requirments etc.
 * Blue - Is used for the welcome message and the end game message.
 * Yellow - Is used for anything to do with the Dice.
 Dice rolling, telling you your score and the intructions.